rankaakshay40/Opentelemetry-kubernetes-metrics-to-server/README.md

 To bind this to a ServiceAccount, use the following ClusterRoleBinding:

-The Configuration to ClusterRoleBinding is here:
+The Configuration to ClusterRoleBinding is here: [https://github.com/rankaakshay40/Opentelemetry-xmon-kubernetes/blob/main/CluserRoleBinding.yaml](url)

 **Now apply the configuration changes**

-kubectl apply -f otel-collector-conf.yaml
+kubectl apply -f otel-collector-conf.yaml kubectl apply -f ClusterRole.yaml kubectl apply -f ClusterRoleBinding.yaml

 We can also use